DarylGraves/darylgraves.github.io/_tabs/about.md

 ---

 ## Quick Summary
 Thirty-something IT Professional with a variety of experience across various Microsoft technologies.
-I am passionate about continuous-learning, new technologies and sharing my knowledge with others.
+I am passionate about continuous-learning, new technologies and sharing knowledge with others.

 I enjoy automating solutions and use PowerShell as my weapon of choice.
 Recently I have transitioned from a SysAdmin role to become a Cloud Engineer where I spend most of my time designing, implementing and maintaining a wide range of environments in Microsoft Azure.